elenderg/PAL-1000/instruções de compilação.md

 `If the variable's compiled flag is not set, exit.`

-`If the variable's type can be reduced to "_string", blurt the variable into the buffer (as a string); exit.`
+`If the variable's type can be reduced to "string", blurt the variable into the buffer (as a string); exit.`

 `Put the variable's address minus the image base into an address.`